 As continuous lighting produces high levels of light in a consistent stream other considerations become much simpler when selecting things like worktops.
 High wattage continuous lighting is a very useful tool as it can compensate for all sorts of potential issues that require extra lighting, like a room with little natural light, a very dark worktop or a small, cramped space.
 The only consideration that you need to think about with this style of lighting is just that: the style.
 If you are your customer like the style and look that is produced then continuous lighting makes for a very easy win!

-Have a look at our LED tapes by clicking here.
+Have a look at our LED tapes.

 Read through our PDF guide to planning continuous lighting.